mcran127/startup/README.md

 *Elements resize based on screen size except the current pokemon in builder which I wanted to be fairly big even if it meant scrolling vertically.
 However, it's width is still limited.
 *Images are still primarily placeholders
-*HTMl was adjusted in order to properly create head section
+*HTMl was adjusted in order to properly create head section *Naviagtion is limited to the buttons so there's no naviagation section